 The following year, 2005, Marie-Francoise Allain, author of the book-length series of interviews, The Other Man: Conversations with Graham Greene described her experience of getting this most private and guarded man to talk openly about his life and work.

-Dr. Michel Lechat, who ‘hosted’ Graham Greene at the leprosy centre in the Belgian Congo while the author was researching for his novel A Burnt-Out Case (1961), spoke about that experience in 2006.
+Dr Michel Lechat, who ‘hosted’ Graham Greene at the leprosy centre in the Belgian Congo while the author was researching for his novel A Burnt-Out Case (1961), spoke about that experience in 2006.

 Kate Adie, long-time journalist and BBC broadcaster, drew parallels between her own life and Greene’s while visiting the world’s most dangerous places, in a talk in 2009.

-Professor Carlos Villar Flor talked about the early stages of his research into Greene’s travels with Fr.
-Leopoldo Duran in Spain and Portugal in 2013.
+Professor Carlos Villar Flor talked about the early stages of his research into Greene’s travels with Father Leopoldo Duran in Spain and Portugal in 2013.
 The result of Professor Flor’s exhaustive study has just been published in English by Oxford University Press.

 Journalist Sarah Rainsford, in 2019, spoke of her experiences as the BBC correspondent in Cuba and her search for traces of the old Havana which Greene knew so well which in turn led to the writing of one of his most popular novels, Our Man in Havana (1958).

-In 2021, Dr. Andrei Gorzo presented a fascinating and very different perspective when he spoke about the impact Greene’s writing has had in his native country, Romania.
+In 2021, Dr Andrei Gorzo presented a fascinating and very different perspective when he spoke about the impact Greene’s writing has had in his native country, Romania.